BlockchainInstituteChi/weteachblockchain.org/all_collections/_faq/how-much-energy-do-NFTs-use.md

 ---
-title: How much energy does a NFT use?
+title: How much energy does an NFT use?
 image: NFTsFAQ_Assets.jpg
 permalink: /faq/how-much-energy-do-NFTs-use/
 layout: faq